-As an employer, you are entitled to provide up to two non-cash gifts or awards annually to employees provided the aggregate cost of the gifts, including HST / GST, do not exceed \$500.
-If you are planning to provide gifts or awards to your employees, be sure not to exceed the \$500 threshold, since exceeding the threshold will cause the entire value of the gift (not just the excess over \$500) to be taxable to the employee.
+As an employer, you are entitled to provide unlimited non-cash gifts or awards annually to employees provided the aggregate cost of the gifts, including HST / GST, do not exceed \$500.
+If you are planning to provide gifts or awards to your employees, be sure not to exceed the \$500 threshold, since amounts over \$500 would be taxable to the employee.

-2018 is quickly coming to an end.
-Therefore, if you wish to consider any of these strategies, contact your financial advisor who can assist you in implementing any strategies that benefit you.
+2019 is quickly coming to an end, therefore, if you wish to consider any of these strategies, contact your financial advisor who can assist you in implementing any strategies that benefit you.